AeroMAPS/AeroMAPS/_sources/books/documentation_architecture.md

 # Architecture

-The simplified current architecture of AeroMAPS is given in Fig. 1.
+The simplified current architecture of AeroMAPS is given in Fig.1.

 ![](/figs/architecture.png)
 *Fig.1 Simplified architecture of AeroMAPS.*